grafana/mimir/docs/sources/architecture/alertmanager.md

   --id=<TENANT ID>
 ```

-Once the tenant has an uploaded Alertmanager configuration, they can access the Alertmanager UI at the URL `<ALERTMANAGER URL>/alertmanager`.
+Once the tenant has an uploaded Alertmanager configuration, they can access the Alertmanager UI at the `/alertmanager` endpoint.

+#### Fallback configuration

+When a tenant doesn't have their own configuration, the Mimir Alertmanager uses a fallback configuration if configured.
+By default, there is no fallback configuration set.
+Specify a fallback configuration using the `--alertmanager.configs.fallback` command-line flag.

+> **Warning**: Without a fallback configuration or a tenant specific configuration, the Alertmanager UI is inaccessible and ruler notifications for that tenant fail.

 ### Tenant limits